 At Penn Fields School we have the very highest expectations of, and aspirations for, all our students.
 Our Governing Body share our belief that every student should have equal opportunities to achieve the best possible life chances, and we share the drive to ensure all students are given every opportunity to fulfil their potential.

 We make every effort to ensure our disadvantaged students receive outstanding support and believe it is essential all of our students reach their potential as a result of excellent teaching.
-The Department for Education (DfE) provides additional Pupil Premium Funding (PPF) to all schools based on the number of pupils eligible for Free School Meals (FSM) and the number of children who are looked‐after (CLA) and the aim of PPF is to support schools in raising the achievement of the most disadvantaged students.
+The Department for Education (DfE) provides Pupil Premium Funding (PPF) to schools based on the number of students from the following groups; primary and secondary age students eligible for Free School Meals (FSM), Looked-After Children (LAC) or previously Looked-After Children, with the school deciding on how the funding is used to support the student’s Personal Education Plan (PEP) and the Academically Able, the use of PPF aims to support schools in closing the disadvantage gap.

-In making provision for socially disadvantaged students, we understand not all students who receive free school meals will be socially disadvantaged.
-We also acknowledge not all students who are socially disadvantaged are registered or qualify for free school meals.
-We reserve the right to allocate the Pupil Premium funding to support any students or groups of students the school has legitimately identified as being socially disadvantaged
+In making provision for socio-economically disadvantaged students, we understand not all students who receive free school meals will be disadvantaged.
+We also acknowledge not all students who are socio-economically disadvantaged are registered or qualify for free school meals.
+We reserve the right to allocate the Pupil Premium funding to support any students or groups of students the school has legitimately identified as being socio-economically disadvantaged.